Baylor vs. Auburn College Basketball Predictions & Picks - November 7

 Baylor Performance Insights

-- Baylor scored 77.0 points per game and allowed 70.3 last season, making them 55th in college basketball offensively and 184th on defense.

-- The Bears collected 29.9 rebounds per game and conceded 29.1 boards last year, ranking 283rd and 59th, respectively, in the country.
+- On the boards, the Bears were 283rd in the country in rebounds (29.9 per game) last season.
+They were 59th in rebounds allowed (29.1 per game).

-- At 14.2 assists per game last season, Baylor was 95th in the country.
+- Baylor was 95th in the nation in assists (14.2 per game) last year.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.